-Last updated: 2018-09-13 11:06:59PDF
+Last updated: 2020-01-10 16:38:48PDF

 Creating a permission group

-Priority: You can configure an integer from 1-100 as the priority level, where 1 indicates the highest priority.
-When the permission of a single IP conflicts with that of an IP address range containing this single IP in the same permission group, the permission with a higher priority shall prevail.
-If the priority is the same, the permission of the single IP shall prevail.
-If two IP address ranges that have overlaps are configured with different permissions but the same priority, the permissions of the overlapped range will take effect randomly.
-Please avoid configuring IP address ranges with overlaps.
-Note: Priority configuration is not supported for CIFS/SMB file systems and it will not take effect.|
+|Priority||You can configure an integer between 1 and 100 as the priority level, where 1 indicates the highest priority.
+If the permission of a single IP conflicts with that of an IP within an IP range in the same permission group, the permission with a higher priority will prevail, and if their priority levels are the same, the permission of the single IP will prevail.
+If two IP ranges that have overlaps are configured with different permissions but the same priority levels, the permissions of the overlapping ranges will take effect randomly.
+Please avoid configuring overlapping IP ranges.
+Note: priority configuration is not supported for CIFS/SMB file systems and will not take effect.|

 Configuring a permission group for a file system